YBRAIN/react-native-ble-quick-sdk/README.md

 	b.) npm run generate-ble-profile --bleProfileType="service" --bleNamespace="com.{yourcompanynamespace}" --bdsPrjRootPath="{Your Bluetooth Developer Studio project path i.e. C:\\mybdsprojectpath\\}"
 ```

-* Note:
+* Note 1:

   Argument-1:  bleProfileType is type of BLE profile e.g. service or characteristic.
 You must run generate-ble-profile command for 					bleProfileType="characteristic" and again for bleProfileType="service".

   Argument-2:  bleNamespace is your BLE device profile's namespace as per Bluetooth Developer Studio.

-  Argument-3:  bdsPrjRootPath is root folder of your Bluetooth Developer Studio.
+  Argument-3:  bdsPrjRootPath is root folder of your Bluetooth Developer Studio (i.e. where your *.bds file resides).
+Please note that
+			   this is not the root path of your react native app project.

+* Note 2:
 	Please use double slash while specifying path.

 ## Generate BLE device specific API Source